 Fraud and Corruption are the most common forms of economic offenses but that is not the end.
-The economic offense is a broader term and covers several other offenses.
+Economic offense is a broader term and covers several other offenses.

 Sometimes, the economic offense may encompass organized crimes having bearing on national security.
 Problems such as international terrorism, drug dealing, money laundering, IPR violations, etc continue to occupy the center stage as the global threats that are taking place.
 However, it is necessary to discuss the same in Indian parlance.